wp-plugins/supersonic/readme.txt

 8. Comment list

 == Changelog ==

+= 1.2.0 =
+* Added configuration option for start purging CloudFlare cache without waiting for wp-cron (in Options tab)
+* Added functionality to serve non cached pages for logged in users with specified role(s), this functionality is bit tricky - see FAQ

 = 1.1.3 =
 * Short opening tags (<?) changed to PHP opening tags (<?php)